1895-Tivoli-upscaled

 San Diego, CA 91950

-(1959-) Red Fox Steakhouse & Piano Bar, cherished, old-school steakhouse once attached to the Lafayette Hotel.
+(1959 – CLOSED 2025) Red Fox Steakhouse & Piano Bar, once-cherished, old-school steakhouse once attached to the Lafayette Hotel.
 One of the last to serve a garnish tray.
+Like the Grant Grill downtown, The Red Fox was a men-only establishment until 4pm daily.
+That lasted a year then piano player Danny Beaudet took over.
+John Dimos, partners and family helmed the steakhouse for decades after.
 Try a shrimp cocktail and steak.
 Not continuously operated, it closed in 2019 and moved to a new building across the street.
-Re-opened March 21, 2022!
+Re-opened March 21, 2022, but abruptly closed in 2025.

 2200 El Cajon Boulevard